dergigi/dergigi.github.io/bitcoin/lessons/ch4-00-conclusion.md

 blocks" I will die a happy man.

 In any case, my journey continues.
-I plan to venture further down into the depths of this rabbit hole, and I invite you to tag along for the ride.
+I plan to venture further down into the depths of this rabbit hole, and I invite you to [tag along][dergigi] for the ride.

-[Gigi][dergigi]

 <!-- Twitter -->
 [dergigi]: https://twitter.com/dergigi